xchainjs/xchainjs.github.io/xchain-util/available-functions/bn.md

 ## validBNOrZero

 Helper to validate a possible BigNumber
-If the given valie is invalid or undefined, 0 is returned as a BigNumber
+If the given value is invalid or undefined, 0 is returned as a BigNumber

 ### Parameters